 - The members-at-large shall serve staggered terms of two years each with the election of at least three members annually

 Section 5.
 Termination of office:

 Any elected officer may be terminated by a majority vote of the Executive Board.
-Cause for termination shall include nonattendance at two consecutive ALA Conference (Midwinter and Annual) meetings of the Executive Board and/or dereliction of duties.
+Cause for termination may include nonattendance at two consecutive ALA Conference (Midwinter and Annual) meetings of the Executive Board and/or dereliction of duties or if the elected officer is deemed unsuitable to represent the core values and mission of EMIERT.
 The secretary, under the direction of the Executive Board, shall notify the officer in writing the cause for termination action taken against him/her.

 Section 1.
 The meetings of the Round Table shall be as follows: